baradhiren/baradhiren/content/posts/permissions_in_linux.md

 Looks simple.
 My task would have been done here, If I had to run all tests on every environment from my local.😌 But it doesn't work like that.
 So, I had to make sure it works on our CI/CD environment as well (Like it should in a normal Software Development team).

 # Problem
-We have our CI/CD environment built on a cloud computing provider.
-And the we run our tests on a Dockerized solution using docker-compose files which use Linux as their base OS.
+We have our CI/CD environment built on a cloud computing platform.
+And we run our tests on a Dockerized solution using docker-compose files which use Linux as their base OS.

 One more thing is before sending data to report portal host we also need to connect to a secure network.
-And to achieve this we had a small **Shell script** which was doing that for us.
+And to achieve this we had a small ***Shell script*** which was doing that for us.

-But all my PR builds were failing when it came to running the shell script.
+But all my PR builds were failing when it reached to running the shell script part.
 And the error it gave was:

 ```
 /code/script.sh: Permission denied